African Dunn’s Lark (Eremalauda dunni) was discovered at Merzouga in April 2010.

 In spring 2010, during a birding trip to Morocco, Ernst Albegger and Sandra Götsch together with Helmut Kräuter and Josef Ringert, all Austrian birders, spent some days in the Tafilalt.
 In search of African Desert Warbler (Sylvia deserti) we visited one of the classic sites named by Dave Gosney at GPS point 31.2415 N, 4.0834 W, situated about 9.5 km west of Auberge Yasmina on 14th April.
 At noon we parked the car about 600 m to the East of this spot (some 200 m to the North of the signpost ‘Auberge Yasmina at 9km’).
 In this area the stony desert is sparsely vegetated with small grassy bushes and desert plants looking very similar to the countryside in Western Sahara, where African Dunn’s Lark occurs.
 Soon after leaving the car, we heard a scratchy warbling song with short whistling phrases.
-Within seconds we located a medium-sized, singing lark on the ground at close range.
+Within seconds we located a medium-sized, singing lark on the ground at close range…..

-Dunn’s Lark observations in 2011:
+Dunn’s Lark sightings in 2011

 - One bird photographed along the track to Café Yasmina near Merzouga by Paul French, Janne and Hanna Aalto on 7 June 2012 (photo below).